Trump wins CPAC presidential straw poll as his grip on conservative base holds

 Some 59 per cent of attendees at the Conservative Political Action Conference, an annual gathering of right wing activists from across the country, voted for Mr Trump.

 Florida governor Ron DeSantis came second, garnering 28 per cent of the votes, a similar result to last year’s poll.
+In a list that didn’t include Mr Trump, Mr DeSantis won 61 per cent.

 The result showed the firm grasp Mr Trump still has over the Republican base, even after his failed re-election bid and efforts to overturn the results of that vote.